GianpaoloPascasi/viceversa-tech-test/README.md

 If it doesn't work, NestJS comes with a Swagger addon, reachable at localhost:3000/api or localhost:3000/api-json to get a JSON file to import in Postman.
 Make sure to auth your request with an Authorization header with value "Bearer {YOUR_TOKEN}".

 # Notes
-Regarding the event queue, in a real project i would have used something different from a simple setTimeout.
+Regarding the events notifications, in a real project i would have used something different from a simple setTimeout.
 The main problem is that when you have events in memory and a crash happens you will loose the entire queue.
-But for this case we have the entire db in memory, it's just an exercise (and I don't have much time to implement a queue system) so we can keep that.
+But for this case we have the entire db in memory, it's just an exercise so we can keep that.

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo-small.svg" width="200" alt="Nest Logo" /></a>